-As such, the community believes that all academic work is the product of the individual student.
-Christ the King stands firmly against academic dishonesty in any form, which can be described as offering someone else’s ideas or work as one’s own, or offering one’s work to another.
-Behaviors that fall under the description of academic dishonesty include but are not limited to: copying another student’s work, cheating in any form on a quiz, test, or exam, plagiarism (presenting in a written or oral manner another person’s words or ideas as one’s own), and offering one’s work to another.
-Christ the King Jesuit College Prep uses Turnitin© to verify the accuracy of student’s work.
-Any work deemed by Turnitin© to be plagiarized will be subject to sanctions under the Academic Dishonesty Policy.
+Behaviors that fall under the description of academic dishonesty include but are not limited to: copying another student’s work, cheating in any form on an assignment, quiz, test, or exam, plagiarism (presenting in a written or oral manner another person’s words or ideas as one’s own), and offering one’s work to another.
+Christ the King Jesuit College Prep uses Turnitin © to verify the originality of students’ work.
+Any work deemed by teachers, staff, or Turnitin © to be plagiarized will be subject to consequences under the Academic Dishonesty Policy.

 Grading Scale, Grade Point Average: The percentage equivalents follow the listed letter grade, and the quality points (QP) used to calculate grade point average appears in parentheses after the percentages.
 The grade point average (GPA) which is reported on semester and year-end Report Cards is the average of all the semester quality points (Current GPA) or of all quality points given to the end of the current semester (Cumulative GPA).